 The Directive states that a bathing water is one where a large number of people (more than 150 in a day) are expected to bathe and permanent advice against bathing has not been issued.
 There is a bathing water strategy in Scotland and more details can be found on the Scottish Government website.

 Any organisation or individual can put forward a bathing water to be considered for designation.
 The applicant must provide good information about the number of beach users, both in and around the water, throughout the bathing season.
 This is usually in the form of photographic evidence of people in the water or a survey of user numbers.
 In addition, evidence that the relevant authorities or land owners are actively seeking to promote bathing at the site will be taken into consideration.
 More information about bathing water designation can be found here.

 SEPA also chairs a panel, which includes a Keep Scotland Beautiful representative, which decides on applications for new bathing waters – you can find out more by emailing firstname.lastname@example.org.

-All designated beaches are to meet the "sufficient" classification by 2020 by law.
 We are working with SEPA, to assist them drive up environmental standards through discussion and facilitation.

 To read more about the new Bathing Water Directive please see SEPA's website.